 The museum is located in downtown Granada at 105 E. Goff Ave.
-It is open in the summer months, usually five days a week.
+It is usually open five days a week in the summer.
+During the school year, it is open on demand Mon-Sat.
+Contact the Granada School at 719-734-5492 to schedule a visit.
 Denver University conducts a Field School in even years, which changes the operation days of the museum for a month, usually in July.
-If you wish to have a private tour, email Amache Preservation Society at firstname.lastname@example.org and we will schedule a tour for your convenience.
+If you wish to have a private tour, email Amache Preservation Society at email@example.com and we will schedule a tour for your convenience.

 Amache Museum Collection Highlights